 Our Winter Buddy Program was born to respond to the myriad challenges of living through a Newton winter; short days, long and dark nights, cold and wet weather, snowfall, and possible power outages.
 It is one of our simplest, yet most effective programs.
-The 2018-19 program began on December 10 and will end on April 8.
+The Program runs from early December to early April.

 Many of our members have already decided to rejoin their volunteer buddy from last year.